 There is no white God is the sky.
 And there is no devil in hell.
 Of course, what kind of God would sit in the sky and watch the whole world in chaos and do nothing?
 Doesn’t it surprise you that the same Europeans who brought Africans the story of heaven and hell will arrest you if you dared preached about God in the streets of London?

-The same people who brought the Bible and preached the “Vanity” gospel are hell bent on milking the resources in Africa, to enrich themselves.
-Why aren’t they seeing our gold, copper, diamonds, uranium, cobalt, limestone, crude oil, and many more, as vanity?
+The same people who brought the Bible and preached the “Vanity” gospel are hell-bent on milking the resources in Africa, to enrich themselves.
+Why aren’t they seeing our gold, copper, diamonds, uranium, cobalt, limestone, crude oil, and many more, as a vanity?

-The concept of heaven with a white God sitting in the sky, and a black (brown) devil with horns burning in hell, Is the gravest of insults and dehumanization the Negro race has faced through European narratives put forward by Christianity, and other Abrahamic Religions.
+The concept of heaven with a white God sitting in the sky, and a black (brown) devil with horns burning in hell, Is the gravest of insults and dehumanization the Black race has faced through European narratives put forward by Christianity, and other Abrahamic Religions.
 It is a subtle narrative that has been pushed by European Christianity and has ended up being engraved in the mind of Africans.

 This image below is one that many African children grew up with under Christian parents.
 It supposedly narrates the story of angel Michael and Lucifer in the Bible.
 Unknowingly, the African child and shallow adult are meant to believe that the angels of God are white and that the devil is black (brown) and looks like the African man.
 This picture portrays that Africans are bad, and justifies the cruel treatment we have gotten from the outside world who look like “God and his angels.”
 How convenient.